NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 Because Primitive renders the object, we need to pass the camera transforms from viewer app to the primitive to set the uniforms within its shader.

-Primitive Class Base Members/Functions
+Primitive Class Base Members/Functions :

+Member functions like render(), createbuffers() will be virtual to allow for overriding eg for mesh class.

+Oppose to having a big monolithic constructor, where all data is passed, this class will rely on basic initialization and then separate calls to pass mesh data, texture data, shader data etc via setter like member functions.

+In terms of rendering I'm not going to be using indexed drawing for now, will just render triangle soup via Draw Arrays, can switch to element buffers / indexed drawing later if need be.
+Could have separate primitive bases for indexed vs non indexed drawing but that's over abstraction / modularisation I don't have time for now.

+Primitive Derived Classes

+* `Mesh` derives from `Primitive` and adds obj loading to get the mesh data to set and textures

-Primitive Classes (Things needed in app to draw)
+Primitive Based Classes : (Things needed in app to draw)

-* Bone : Draws bone / linkage as either line or bone mesh
+* Bone : Draws bone / linkage as either line or bone mesh - Derived from `Mesh`
-* Ground : Draws ground plane with tiled grid texture
+* Ground : Draws ground plane with tiled grid texture - Derived from `Mesh`
-* Gnomon : Draws world and local coord frame of joints axis gnomons
+* Gnomon : Draws world and local coord frame of joints axis gnomons - Derived from `Primitive` (Data passed directly).
-* Sphere : End Effector Sphere
+* Sphere : End Effector Sphere - Derived from `Mesh`

-##### Other Classes Used within Viewer
+##### Skeleton Class

-Skeleton Class is not inherited from Primitive, but instead contains the array of all bone primitives, defining the skeleton (fetched from BVH_Data), Skeleton will also apply medications to joints based on the IK Solve.
+Skeleton Class is not inherited from Primitive, but instead contains the array of all bone mesh primitives, defining the skeleton (fetched from BVH_Data), Skeleton will also apply modifications to joints based on the IK Solve.
+Its render call, calls render for each bone applying transformations based on joints + channels.

 ___